adegroote/hyper/doc/hyper/tutorials/more_realist_first_agent.rst

     hyperc -c demo_loco
     rm -rf build

 Now copy the content of this directory into a new directory ``demo_loco_speed``.
+Do not forget to change the file names accordingly.
 In addition to the context, you define some new types concerning speed, and some functions to manipulate them.

 The ``demo_loco_speed`` interface
 +++++++++++++++++++++++++++++++++

-Let complete the previously described agent with the following definitions.
+Let complete the previously described agent (the ``ability file``) with the following definitions.

 .. code-block:: c
     :linenos: